moderngpu/moderngpu/README.md

   1. **[bfs.cu](#breadth-first-search)** - a simple implementation of a classic breadth-first search graph algorithm.
   2. **[cities.cu](#attu-station-ak)** - a geographic data sciences query posed as high-level segmented transformations.

 An experimental dynamic work creation feature is also being tested.
-There's one demo showing its usage:
+There are two demo showing its usage:
   1. **[bfs2.cu](#improved-breadth-first-search)** - an improved breadth-first search where work for the next iteration is enqueued on successful return of an atomic operation.
+  1. **[bfs3.cu](#bit-compressed-breadth-first-search)** - an optimization on `bfs2` where vertex visitation information is compressed into bits and on return vertex indices are sorted by their distance from the source.

 Five tutorials on kernel-level programming are also included:
   1. **[tut_01_transform.cu](#tutorial-1---parallel-transforms)** - launch a parallel for loop using lambda closure to capture kernel arguments.